jimivdw/grunt-mutation-testing/README.md

 ## Release History

+### v 0.6.0
+- Mutate a temporary copy of the code, rather than the original files;
+- Fixed this project's unit tests on Windows.

 ### v 0.5.1
 - Reduced chances for mutations resulting in endless loops by disabling mutations on loop invariants.